 Most people stir towards the official option regarding ticket and tour purchase.
 However, due to changes in the relationship between Italian museums and the government, the official Uffizi website offers information but cannot sell tickets.

 Most third-party vendors provide skip-the-line tickets and tours, but not all of them offer the same kind of service.
-For instance, some vendors allow you to buy a fast-track ticket online but still require you to pick up the physical ticket at the gallery.
+For instance, some vendors allow you to buy a Uffizi Skip-the-line ticket online but still require you to pick up the physical ticket at the gallery.

 The Uffizi Gallery tickets and tours offered at DoTravel currently constitute the fastest way to get inside the museum.
 The promoters pick up your pre-booked ticket for you and escort you inside via a designated entrance.
 While it’s always better to book in advance, last minute bookings are also often available.